 Blog / Car Insurance

 Off-Peak Cars.
-What are they?
-And should you get one?
+Should you get one?

 Off-peak cars, or red plates, were introduced in 1994 to help cut the rising costs of motoring and to make it more affordable to own a car.
 It also meant easing traffic congestion during peak hours.
 Cars under the scheme can’t be driven from 7am to 7pm weekdays, among other restrictions.
 If you want to drive outside restricted hours then you have to buy a day pass or E Day Licence at $20.What is the difference between an Off-Peak-Car (OPC) Revised-Off-Peak-Car (ROPC) and Weekend Car (WEC)?

 - If you convert your normal car to off-peak the rebates are a little different.
 You receive a cash rebate of $1,100 every six months together with the usual $500 flat discount on annual tax.